Eva Saulitis: Early life and education

-Saulitis was born in the Bronx and raised Silver Creek, New York, the daughter of Latvian immigrants Janis (John) Saulitis and Asja Ivins Saulitis.
+Saulitis was born in the Bronx and raised in Silver Creek, New York, the daughter of Latvian immigrants Janis (John) Saulitis and Asja Ivins Saulitis.
 She studied oboe at Northwestern University, before changing schools and majors to complete a bachelor's degree in environmental science at Syracuse SUNY ESF (Environmental Science and Forestry).
 She earned a master's degree in marine biology at the University of Alaska Fairbanks in 1993, and a second master's degree, in creative writing, in 1999.

 Career

-Saulitis studied pods of orcas in Prince William Sound.
-Saulitis taught creative writing at Kenai Peninsula College, and in the University of Alaska Anchorage's MFA program.
+Saulitis studied pods of orcas in Prince William Sound, located in the Gulf of Alaska.
+She taught creative writing at Kenai Peninsula College, and in the University of Alaska Anchorage's MFA program.
 She was one of the founders of the Kachemak Bay Writers' Conference, and co-founder of the North Gulf Oceanic Society.
 She was involved in impact studies and restoration efforts following the 1989 Exxon Valdez oil spill.

+Saulitis's creative writing blends her careful observation of nature and her science background with thoughtful and existential reflections about the world.
 In 2013, Saulitis received the Alaska Governor's Award for the Arts and Humanities.
 In 2015, she was awarded the Homer Arts Council's Lifetime Achievement Award.